Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "Shields?"

-"Still holding, Matriarch…" The technician’s voice was tense.
+"Still holding, Matriarch..."
+The technician’s voice was tense.

 Owryth’s thoughts were broken by her mother, who stormed onto the bridge with all the fearful grandeur that had made her career, trailing her aides behind her like a cloak.
 "What in the House’s name is attacking us?" she demanded.